rocketfellows/country-vat-number-format-validators-config/README.md

 ## CountryVatNumberFormatValidatorsConfigs description

 Vat number format validators configuration tuple for countries.
-Is a list of elements, each element of which is an object of type CountryVatNumberFormatValidatorsConfigInterface.
+Is a list of elements, each element of which is an object of type **_CountryVatNumberFormatValidatorsConfigInterface_**.
 Also provides a number of functions for searching by tuple.

 Tuple provides looping by its elements: